armijnhemel/devicecode/doc/future_work.md

 ## Create overlays

 The data in these wikis is often incomplete and sometimes incorrect.
-Creating overlays that can be enabled/disabled at will to augment the data could be very helpful.
+Creating overlays that can be enabled/disabled at will to augment the data is a very helpful mechanism.
 A good example is the ODM field, where for many devices it isn't known which ODM made the device.
 This makes making comparisons between devices more difficult.

 If this information becomes available it can be stored in an overlay separate from the original data.
-A possible overlay could be a reconciliation of data from the Wikis.
+Two existing overlays are:

+* FCC dates
+* OUI information (networking)

 ### Possible overlays